-Experts in Crohn's and Colitis have lots of specific knowledge about the conditions, and have classified risk levels slightly differently to the government.
+Experts in Crohn's and Colitis have lots of specific knowledge about the conditions, and have classified risk levels slightly differently to how the government have.
+For example, many people taking azathioprine were told to shield by the government, but expert doctors have said this is not necessary for people with Crohn's and Colitis, as they take a much lower dose of azathioprine than people who take azathioprine for organ transplants do.
 You can find out more about this on our risk page.

 The priority risk groups outlined above relate to how the government have assessed your risk level.
 Therefore if you received a shielding letter saying you are at high risk, but specialist advice for your specific condition advises that you are actually moderate risk, you still may be contacted for the vaccine at the same time as people at high risk.
 We advise you to get the vaccine as soon as it is offered to you, even if you have been put in the incorrect risk group.
 This is because we don't know if you will be able to opt in to the vaccine later.